Kris Sayce: Uncensored

 Callum Newman: Did 2012 pan out as you expected?

 Kris Sayce: In short, no. I didn’t foresee the size of the slump in risky assets.
 I expected something to happen.
-I expected a volatile market (as you’d know if you came to the Daily Reckoning Doomers’ Ball last year) but not this.
+I expected a volatile market (as you’d know if you came to the Markets and Money Doomers’ Ball last year) but not this.

 Fortunately, thanks to the asset allocation strategy I recommended at the end of last year, investors who spread their savings across cash, precious metals, and dividend paying stocks will have done fine.